-Garnier Lake's water column showed a weak thermal stratification in late June at about 2 meters, and then again in late July at 5 meters (Figure 3).
-Dissolved oxygen concentrations dropped steadily below the thermocline, during June, but remained well oxygenated during periods of mixing (August and September; Figure 3).
+Garnier Lake's water column showed a weak thermal stratification in late June and again in early July at 5 meters (Figure 3).
+Dissolved oxygen concentrations dropped steadily below the thermocline, during June/July, but remained well oxygenated during periods of mixing (August and September; Figure 3).
 This decrease in oxygen concentrations below the thermocline occurs because oxygen from the atmosphere is prevented from reaching the lake bottom where microbial decomposition occurs.
 Despite this, the water column of Garnier Lake was within surface water quality guidelines for most of the water column throughout the summer.

-Figure 3: Temperature and oxygen profiles in Garnier Lake, summer 2004.
+Figure 3: Temperature and dissolved oxygen profiles in Garnier Lake, summer 2005.

-Water Clarity and Secchi Depth
+Water clarity and Secchi Depth

 Water clarity is influenced by suspended materials, both living and dead, as well as dissolved coloured compounds in the water column.
-During the melting of snow and ice in spring, lake water can become cloudy from silt transported into the lake.
+During the melting of snow and ice in spring, lake water can become turbid (cloudy) from silt transported into the lake.
 Lake water usually clears in late spring but then becomes more turbid with increased algal biomass as the summer progresses.
 The easiest and most widely used measure of lake water clarity is the Secchi disk depth.

-Garnier Lake's water was clear during the summer of 2004 (average Secchi disk depth of 2.81m; Table 1).
-This is an increase of more than .5m from the average of 2003.
-Maximum water clarity was observed at the end of June when the Secchi disk depth reached 3.25m.
-Secchi disk depth decreased to 2.5m at the end of July and then increased to 3m in August decreasing again to 2.5 by the end of September.
+Garnier Lake's water was clear during the summer of 2005 (average Secchi disk depth of 3.7 m; Table 1).
+This is an increase of about 1 m from the 2004 average.
+Maximum water clarity was observed in mid-June when the Secchi disk depth reached 4.6 m.
+Secchi disk depth decreased to 2.7 m by mid-August and then increased to 3.5 m in early September.

+Water chemistry

 Based on the trophic status of lake water characteristics, Garnier Lake is considered to be mesotrophic (see A Brief Introductory to Limnology at the end of this report).

-Water Chemistry

-Because Garnier Lake had moderate nutrient concentrations and algal biomass compared to lakes throughout Canada, it is considered mesotrophic (see A Brief Introduction to Limnology at end of this report).
 Given that lakes in Alberta are productive, in the Alberta context, Garnier Lake is below average in nutrient concentrations and algae.
-In 2004, total phosphorus concentrations were fairly stable showing an increase in late June and slightly decreasing during the rest of the summer.
-Chlorophyll a, a measure of algal biomass, hovered about 6 μ g/L (Figure 4).
-Total nitrogen concentrations fluctuated over the summer and are representative of mesotrophic conditions.
-The quality and clarity of Garnier Lake during the 2004 Lakewatch sampling season is good.
+In 2005, total phosphorus concentrations were fairly stable showing an increase in mid-August.
+Chlorophyll a, a measure of algal biomass,

+Garnier Lake during the 2005 Lakewatch sampling season was good.

-Garnier Lake is well-protected from acidification; its pH of 9 is well above that of pure water (i.e., pH 7; Table 1).
-Garnier is a hardwater lake: ion concentrations are fairly high.
-Dominant ions include bicarbonate, carbonate. sulphate, magnesium. sodium. and Atmospheric deposition of acidifying pollutants from petroleum activities can often be seen in increasing sulphate and nitrate/nitrite concentrations.
-Sulphate concentrations increased have slightly over the past 2 years but nitrate/nitrite concentrations are low, indicating a non-industrial source of sulphate.
+Garnier Lake is wellprotected from acidification; its pH of 9 is well above that of pure water (i.e., pH 7; Table 1).
+Garnier is a hardwater lake: ion concentrations (Table 1) are fairly high.
+Dominant ions include bicarbonate. carbonate, sulphate, sodium, magnesium. and Atmospheric deposition of acidifying pollutants from petroleum activities can often be seen in increasing sulphate nitrate/nitrite and concentrations.
+Sulphate and nitrate/nitrite concentrations have remained steady over the past 4 years.
 Mineral ions are also supplied by weathering in the watershed and from groundwater inflows.
-High magnesium. bicarbonate, and sulphate indicate the potential for substantial groundwater Reduced water level can inflows. also cause a concentration of ions.
+High magnesium, bicarbonate, and sulphate indicate the potential for substantial groundwater inflows.
+Reduced water level can also cause a concentration of ions.